Kenza-AI/sagify/docs/index.md

     MODEL_NAME = "Iris Model"
     _MODEL_PATH = os.path.join('/opt/ml/', 'model')  # Path where all your model(s) live in

-### Step 8: Build and Train the ML model
+### Step 8: Build and train the ML model

-Run `sagify build` and after that `sagify local train`
+To build and train the ML model, run the command `sagify build` and then run  `sagify local train`

-### Step 9: Call inference REST API
+### Step 9: Call the inference REST API

-Run `sagify local deploy` and then run the following curl command to call the inference endpoint:
+To use the REST API, run the command `sagify local deploy` and then run the following curl command to call the inference endpoint:

     curl -X POST \
     http://localhost:8080/invocations \